GFA-spec/GFA-spec/GFA2-spec.md

 intervening gaps.
 To this end we introduce a “gap” edge described in G-lines that give the estimated gap distance between the two vertex sequences and the variance of that estimate.

-The header just contains a version number, 2.0, and if Dazzler trace points are used to efficiently encode alignments, then one needs to specify the trace point spacing with a TS tag in the header.
+A group encoding on a P-line (P for path from GFA) allows one to specify a named subgraph of the overall graph.
+Such a collection could for example be hilighted by a drawing program on command, or might specify decisionts about tours through the graph.
+A P-line begins with the name for the collection which may be any string of non-white space characters.
+This is then followed by a list of segment id's and/or edge id's prefixed by an @-symbol where the list is either white-space or comma separated.
+If white-space separated, then the collection refers to the subgraph implied by the collection (i.e. all edges between listed segments and all segments adjacent to listed edges are included).
+If comma-separated, then the subgraph only contains edges between consecutive pairs of segments in the list (as opposed to all pairs).
+This later form, allows the specification of a path through the graph.
+Note carefully that there may be several edges between a given pair of segments, so in the event you want to refer to a specific you must give the edge an ID in its definition and then refer to the ID.
+However, this is typically not the case and edge ID's are not needed.

 ## EXTENSIONS TO THE CORE

-As mentioned twice above, the format is extensible by users with the intention to be to define a core that all tools should support.
-Therefore, the question is not to support every variant that one might desire but to support those we view as essential.
+As mentioned above, the format is extensible by users with the intention that the specification above defines a "core" that all tools should support.
+Therefore, the question is not to support every variant that one might desire but to support those viewed as essential.

 For example, if the consensus is that trace points are just a “Gene thing” then they could be removed from the standard and I will put them in my GFA files as an optional user-specific SAM tag.

-Along the same lines we have currently left out GFA paths as a non-core descriptor line (that begins with P) but are willing to reintroduce it into the core based on discussion.

-In addition, Jason Chin wants to be able to have descriptors that describe subgraphs by virtue of giving a list of vertices.
-We are open as to whether this should be in the “core” or not.
+As another example, if people still love the L- and C-lines of the GFA format (which have been consolidated and generalized in the E-line of GFA2), then one could certainly support extension in which those lines are understood by supporting tools.